 The wizard adds the |

 4.2.
-Launch your application via the product file
+Launch the application using the product file

 Open the generated product file by double-clicking on the product file.